esfoobar/pets-api/curriculum/docs.md

 ### 2.11 The Pet App
   - Create CRUD

+### 2.12 Pet Tests
   - Write Tests

+### 2.13 Pet searches
+  - Get all pets in a specific store
-  - Implementing a simple search
+  - Implementing filters across stores

 ### Section 3 - Using Swagger to Document your API